porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 You can create components with your prefix with the provided `getPrefixedComponents` function.
 Just provide the desired prefix as first parameter as a string.
 It will return an object with components that will render with the provided prefix.
 The object keys are the component names in upper camel-case, without the prefix.
+Keep in mind. that prefixed versions only work with components that use shadow root.
+This means, that if you do use prefixes, you can't use `p-grid`, `p-grid-item`, `p-flex` or `p-flex-item`.

 Caution: `getPrefixedComponents` needs to be deep imported.
 For usage of the unprefixed components the web components will be defined without a prefix